What is Genotropin?

 Genotropin is a product of Pfizer Pharmaceuticals.
 Genotropin is very popular with a long record of safe use by patients.
-Genotropin is a form of Bio-Identical Human Growth Hormone, meaning it shares the exact same biological composition as naturally made Human Growth Hormone — it is simply made in a laboratory environment using recombinant-DNA technology.
-Because it is identical to the Growth Hormone produced by the human body there are very few side effects associated with it’s use.
-Bio-Identical HGH via recombinant-DNA technology is actually far safer than naturally harvested Human Growth Hormone, because there is effectively zero risk of contamination.
+Genotropin is a form of Bio-Identical Human Growth Hormone, meaning it shares the same biological composition as naturally made Human Growth Hormone -- it is merely made in a laboratory environment using recombinant-DNA technology.
+Because it is identical to the Growth Hormone produced by the human body, there are very few side effects associated with its use.
+Bio-Identical HGH via recombinant-DNA technology is actually far safer than naturally harvested Human Growth Hormone because there is effectively zero risk of contamination.
 It was also proven effective in clinical trials:

-Genotropin can be injected using a two-chamber cartridge that measures the dose perfectly each time, making it very easy to use.
+Genotropin can be injected using a two-chamber cartridge that measures the dose correctly each time, making it very easy to use.
 Genotropin pens make the HGH injection process a breeze, and they can be performed quickly in the comfort of your own home.
-There is also a single use vial available for patients needing a specialized dose, or for patients that prefer to simply use a needle and syringe set-up.
-Genotropin is delivered using a standard insulin needle and is delivered subcutaneously, meaning that it is injected directly underneath the skin, unlike testosterone injections, which are delivered intramuscularly, directly into muscle tissue.
+There is also a single-use vial available for patients needing a specialized dose, or for patients that prefer to use a needle and syringe set-up simply.
+Genotropin is delivered using a standard insulin needle and is given subcutaneously, meaning that it is injected directly underneath the skin, unlike testosterone injections, which are delivered intramuscularly, straight into muscle tissue.

 - Pediatric GHD Patients: Dose of 0.16 to 0.24 mg/kg body weight/week

 - Pediatric PWS Patients: Dose of 0.24 mg/kg body weight/week